-Aunt Marie crocheted these two little cotton bibs back in 1978 for our oldest daughter, Erin.
+Aunt Marie liked to crochet too.
+She made these two little cotton bibs back in 1978 for our oldest daughter, Erin.

 - As you can see, my bib is much larger than the one Aunt Marie made.
 I used TLC Cotton Plus (color: light rose) and F crochet hook, so the finished size of my bib is much larger than the original pattern bib (below).

 - Instead of a strap, I simply sewed on a button and made a loop as I crocheted the edging. (also see photos above on Chloe)